flashnuke/deadnet/README.md

 Beware that if running from a VM, the network should be set to `Bridged`

 ### Dependencies
-3rd party libraries can be installed by running the following command: `pip3 install -r requirements.txt` as they are listed inside the requirements file:
+3rd party libraries can be installed by running the following command: `pip install -r requirements.txt` as they are listed inside the requirements file:
 ```python
 scapy~=2.4.5
 ```